Harcourt House, Edmonton: History

-The WECAN Society (Where Edmonton Community Artist Network) was incorporated in 1987 after forming the "Artists For Tornado Relief", a successful art auction organized by Edmonton artists to help victims of the 1987 Edmonton Tornado.
+The WECAN Society (Where Edmonton Community Artist Network) was incorporated in 1987 after forming the "Artists For Tornado Relief", a successful art auction organized by Edmonton artists to help victims of the 1987 Edmonton tornado.
 Following this event, the energized group of artists devoted their attention into creating a permanent arts centre.
 In September 1988 the WECAN Society acquired the Harcourt House buildings from the provincial government located at 112th St. and 102 Ave. in downtown Edmonton, where the facility is still located today.

 Public gallery status and charitable status were granted to the organization in 1990.
 Harcourt House has received its core funding from the Alberta Foundation for the Arts, the City of Edmonton and the Edmonton Arts Council.
 Additional funding has been obtained from the Clifford E. Lee Foundation, Alberta Advanced Education and Career Development, the Government of Canada and both individual and corporate donations.
 Harcourt House is a member organization of the Alberta Association of Artist-run Centres (AAARC).

+In 2023, it was announced that Harcourt House was in danger of closing after the provincial government declined to renew its lease.
+The organization was given a year to raise $3.5 million to buy the buildings from Alberta Infrastructure.
+In 2025, it was announced that a federal grant of $1 million, together with $2.5 million raised by the WECAN Society, would allow Harcourt House to remain in the building.

 Architecture

-Located in downtown Edmonton, at 10215 112 St., Harcourt House is spread over two buildings and contains education facilities and 42 rental studios.
+Located in Wîhkwêntôwin, Edmonton, at 10215 112 St., Harcourt House is spread over two buildings and contains education facilities and 42 rental studios.
 The main gallery, located on the third floor, focuses on established and professional artists, while the incubator gallery is dedicated to emerging and recent art school graduates from the Edmonton area.
 Architects Dennis & Freda O’Connor Architects cut the ribbon on the Harcourt House building itself in 1960.